Skip Navigation

 Mission

-Humanities Kansas connects communities with history, traditions, and ideas to strengthen civic life.
+Humanities Kansas connects Kansans with stories, ideas, and each other to strengthen our communities.

 About Us